-Peter surged across the floor, hand extended.
+Peter surged across the floor.
 “Reptar!
 Don’t drink the—”

 Too late.
 The chimp plunged his face into a bowl of punch, downing thirty hits of acid in less than a second.
-Peter skidded to a stop, certain his buddy was going to flip the fuck out.
+Peter skidded to a stop, sure that his buddy was gonna flip the fuck out.